electron/electron/docs/api/webview-tag.md

 <webview src="https://www.github.com/" httpreferrer="http://cheng.guru"></webview>
 ```

-A `String` that sets the referrer URL for the guest page.
+A `string` that sets the referrer URL for the guest page.

 ### `useragent`